-- As Thrall tried to make his way stealthily up to the goblins, the impatient Hellscream unexpectedly attacked the humans, who retaliated by attacking him and Thrall's forces, creating a messy situation.
+- As Thrall tried to make his way stealthily up to the goblins, the impatient Hellscream unexpectedly provoked the humans, who retaliated by attacking him and Thrall's forces, creating a messy situation.

-- Thrall, worried that Grom's impetuous bloodlust would lead to nothing but trouble, ordered his friend and his clan to remain behind in Ashenvale as Thrall journeyed up the mountain.
+- Thrall, worried that Grom's impetuous bloodlust would lead to nothing but trouble, ordered his friend and his Warsong clan to remain behind in Ashenvale as he journeyed up the mountain.
 Grom reluctantly agreed.

 - When Grom's orcs began gathering lumber in Ashenvale for the new Horde's settlement, the night elves were angered and attacked without explanation.

 - Although the Warsongs managed to hold up, especially with the aid of goblin shredders, by doing so they caught the attention of the demigod Cenarius.